astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

   <img src="../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-19_at_2.48.37_PM.png" width=400>
 </span>

-The `start_date` you set in the DAG definition follows this logic.
+The `start_date` you set in the DAG definition also follows this logic.
 If you choose:

 ```python
 start_date = DateTime(2021, 1, 14, 13, 0, 0),